kiharalab/DiffModeler/README.md

   --gpu GPU             specify the gpu we will use --output OUTPUT       Output directory
   --contour CONTOUR     Contour level for input map, suggested 0.5*[author_contour].
-(Float), Default value: 0.0
+(Float), Default value: 0.0 --fast Specify where to use fast version or not (used in server to save computations of fitting with different parameters) --seq_search only search sequence against db, that will get templates but not do structure modeling --af_only only search sequence against AlphaFold DB, for benchmark usage.
+Default: search RSCB first and then search AFDB --domain  use domain based structure for modeling, split one single-chain to multiple possible domains via SWORD2
 ```
 </details>